Nickyang4900/Omnidirectional-vehicle/README.md

 # Omnidirectional-vehicle
-The codes of Arduino，Mbed，RaspberryPi in this vehicle， and PPT file for presentation.
+The codes of Arduino，Mbed，RaspberryPi in this vehicle， and the PPT file for presentation.